theBoilingPoint/Project5-Vulkan-Grass-Rendering/INSTRUCTION.md

 ## Summary

 In this project, you will use Vulkan to implement a grass simulator and renderer.
 You will use compute shaders to perform physics calculations on Bezier curves that represent individual grass blades in your application.
-Since rendering every grass blade on every frame will is fairly inefficient, you will also use compute shaders to cull grass blades that don't contribute to a given frame.
+Since rendering every grass blade on every frame is fairly inefficient, you will also use compute shaders to cull grass blades that don't contribute to a given frame.
 The remaining blades will be passed to a graphics pipeline, in which you will write several shaders.
 You will write a vertex shader to transform Bezier control points, tessellation shaders to dynamically create the grass geometry from the Bezier curves, and a fragment shader to shade the grass blades.

 The base code provided includes all of the basic Vulkan setup, including a compute pipeline that will run your compute shaders and two graphics pipelines, one for rendering the geometry that grass will be placed on and the other for rendering the grass itself.
 Your job will be to write the shaders for the grass graphics pipeline and the compute pipeline, as well as binding any resources (descriptors) you may need to accomplish the tasks described in this assignment.